Coronavirus outbreak: Centre to soon come up with another economic stimulus

 According to the TNIE report, it is said that "The broad discussion was to brief the PM about the preliminary impact of the lockdown.
 The financial sector was discussed in detail.
 There were also talks on the impact on various sectors and then the possible roadmap to revive the economy."

-The report further said that meeting also took a note of the recent forecasts on lower GDP growth by various agencies and the progress report on all relief packages announced so far by the central government.
+The report further said that the meeting also took note of the recent forecasts on lower GDP growth by various agencies and the progress report on all relief packages announced so far by the central government.

 Earlier, PM Modi had held a video conference with the states Chief Ministers with respect to lifting the lockdown in the country.